special culture

 Red Shoe Diaries: Why Am I Having Literal Recurring Dreams About A Pair of Louboutin Pumps?

-“I have some news,” I told her.
+“I have some news,” I mentioned to her.
 “I’m pregnant.”

 A Reminder That Joni Mitchell’s Blue is the Ultimate Summer Travel Album